The drug and alcohol policy can be found here.

 Smoking is prohibited by law anywhere inside the residence halls.
 To promote wellness of body, mind, and spirit, of all resident students you must also be a minimum of 25 feet away from the residence halls if you do smoke.

-Caldwell College understands the importance of a safe and secure campus environment and strive to maintain a campus security system that provides protection for students, faculty and administrative employees.
+Caldwell University understands the importance of a safe and secure campus environment and strive to maintain a campus security system that provides protection for students, faculty and administrative employees.
 Guards are on duty from 9:00 p.m. to 8:00 a.m. in the residence halls.
 For the protection of all residents, all doors should be kept closed and locked.
 Out of concern for the safety and well being of all students living in the residence halls, any student caught propping open an outside door will be issued a write-up and a $100.00 fine.
 All bags, backpacks, laundry baskets and other large carriers are subject to search at the reception desk before entering the building.
-Students must individually swipe their Caldwell College student ID cards to gain entrance to the living quarters.
+Students must individually swipe their Caldwell University student ID cards to gain entrance to the living quarters.
 Students may not congregate at the front desk or enter the reception room at any time.
 The view of the receptionist and/or guard may not be obstructed at any time.

 Cyber-bullying involves the use of information and communication technologies (i.e. cellular phones) to support deliberate, repeated, and hostile behavior by an individual or group that is intended to harm others.

 Upon Check-In, residents must file a Room Condition Report (RCR).
-The filing of the RCR with the Residence Life Office constitutes an agreement and understanding between you and Caldwell College.
+The filing of the RCR with the Residence Life Office constitutes an agreement and understanding between you and Caldwell University.
 The RCR outlines the condition of the room and/or suite upon check-in.
 It is expected that the student will read and understand the RCR in its entirety since he/she has assumed full responsibility for complying with its contents.

 Upon check-out, residents must remove all their belongings from their rooms.
 The room must be left in the same condition as filed on the Room Condition Report.
 Keys must be returned to the Residence Life Office.
 A closing memo will be issued prior to closing week.
 Students are responsible for reading and understanding their copy and following the given guidelines to eliminate potential problems.
 All residents who are not involved in commencement are required to leave the residence halls after completion of their last final examination.